wenlng/go-captcha/README.md

 > English | [中文](README_zh.md)

-<p style="text-align: center"><a href="https://github.com/wenlng/go-captcha">GoCaptcha</a> is a behavior CAPTCHA, which implements click mode, slider mode, drag-drop mode and rotation mode.</p>
+<p style="text-align: center"><a href="https://github.com/wenlng/go-captcha">GoCaptcha</a> is a powerful, modular, and highly customizable behavioral CAPTCHA library that supports multiple interactive CAPTCHA types: Click, Slide, Drag, and Rotate.</p>

 <p style="text-align: center"> ⭐️ If it helps you, please give a star.</p>